Josh Magennis: International career

 While still playing as a goalkeeper, Magennis featured twice for the Northern Ireland Under-17 side, in a 2–0 defeat to Scotland and as a substitute in a 1–0 defeat to the Netherlands.
 His step up to the under-19 side came following his change of position and he was handed his debut on 8 October 2008 in 3–1 defeat to Serbia under-19's.
 In July 2009, Magennis helped Northern Ireland retain their Milk Cup crown, scoring the first goal in their 2–0 final victory against Denmark.

 On 11 August 2009, Magennis made his debut for the Under-21 side, playing in a 2–1 defeat to Portugal.
 He grabbed his first two goals for the Under-21 side after coming off the bench in their 6–2 defeat to Iceland on 8 September 2009.

 He made his full debut for Northern Ireland on 26 May 2010 against Turkey in a friendly.

 On 8 October 2015, Magennis scored his first international goal in a 3–1 defeat of Greece at Windsor Park which ensured Northern Ireland's qualification for UEFA Euro 2016, the country's first appearance at an international tournament in 30 years.

 Personal life

 Magennis was born in Bangor, County Down.
 His uncle Mark was also a footballer who played for Ballymena United, Linfield and Bangor.
-Magennis revealed he once nearly quit football for rugby after struggling as a goalkeeper before eventually switching position to striker.
+As a teenager, Magennis revealed he once nearly quit football for rugby after struggling as a goalkeeper before eventually switching position to striker.
 On 28 January 2013, Magennis became a father after his girlfriend, Amy, gave birth to a son.